polysmartgroup/polysmartgroup.github.io/_pages/teaching.md

 ---

 # COMP4423 Computer Vision
-COMP4423 Computer Vision for Beginners at the Hong Kong Polytechnic University.
+Computer Vision (CV) for Beginners at the Hong Kong Polytechnic University.

 <br>